-WEP Key: Select the level of encryption from the drop-down list.
+WEP Key Length: Select the level of encryption from the drop-down list.
 The WLAN Router supports, 64 and 128-bit encryption.

-Key 1 ~ Key 4: Enables users to create up to 4 different WEP keys.
+WEP Key 1 ~ 4: Enables users to create up to 4 different WEP keys.
 Manually enter a set of values for each key.
 Select a key to use by clicking the radio button next to the key.
+Click "Clear" to erase key values.

-WPA/WPA2/WPA-Auto Security
+WPA / WPA2/ WPA-Auto Security